apache/airflow/UPDATING.md

 The `delete_objects` now returns `None` instead of a response, since the method now makes multiple api requests when the keys list length is > 1000.

 ### Changes in other provider packages

+We strive to ensure that there are no changes that may affect the end user and your Python files, but this release may contain changes that will require changes to your configuration, DAG Files or other integration e.g. custom operators.

+Only changes unique to providers are described here.
+You should still pay attention to the changes that have been made to the core (including core operators) as they can affect the integration behavior of this provider.

+This section describes the changes that have been made, and what you need to do to update your if you use any code located in `airflow.providers` package.

 #### Changes to SalesforceHook